ui/stamps-api-docs/source/sync_order.rst

 =================== =========== =======================
 Parameter           Required    Description
 =================== =========== =======================
-store               Yes         store id string
+store               Yes         Store Code string
 =================== =========== =======================

 Here's an example of how the API call might look like in JSON format: